pairshaped/curlingio-docs/docs/getting-started/best-practices.md

 We ask that you read over the relevant documentation and [review our tutorial videos first though](https://www.youtube.com/playlist?list=PLewhXbqjD6VFr-WlpNC1CGEvF9UV33jLb).

 [If this is not the first time your club is using Curling I/O, there are premium support products, like a seasonal refresher, available here.](https://premium.curling.io/en/products)
-This can be useful for new manager that are thrown into the lake (no knowledge transfer).
+This can be helpful for new managers thrown into the deep end (no knowledge transfer).

 DO NOT LEAVE THIS UNTIL THE DAY BEFORE REGISTRATION!